kypexfly/economic-load-dispatch/README.md

 1. Download <code>ELD.py</code>
 2. Create a Jupyter Notebook in the same folder.
 3. <code>from ELD import X</code>, where X is the name of the methods mentioned above.
 4. Create a <code>numpy.array()</code> containing the cost functions and their generation limits in the form of: <code>[a, b, c, Pmin, Pmax]</code>.
-See [tutorial](https://github.com/kypexfly/economic-load-dispatch/new/master?readme=1).
+See [tutorial](https://github.com/kypexfly/economic-load-dispatch/blob/master/ELD%20Python/tutorial.ipynb).
 5. Call the function.

+## How to use (MATLAB)
+* Not available yet!

 ## Notes
-* If you find any error/problem I would appreciate any feedback.
+* ELD with losses has a problem with Ploss function, so I hope to fix it soon.
-* Code might not work as intented, it's not finished yet imo.
+* * Code might not work as intented, it's not finished yet imo.
+* If you find any error/problem I would appreciate feedback.
 * MATLAB code is being developed, but it's almost the same as Python code.
-Note that MATLAB runs faster than Python but for everyday case you wouldn't note it.
+* Note that MATLAB runs faster than Python but for everyday case you wouldn't note it.